Delaware River Watershed Initiative

 The team at Villanova monitors the following sites within the Delaware River Watershed:

 - Two Rain Gardens installed by Cerulean Environmental and AKRF, Inc. that manage stormwater entering the headwaters of the Jenkintown Creek.
-When it rains, parking lot runoff is channeled into these rain gardens to be used by plants and allowed to infiltrate for groundwater recharge.
+When it rains, parking lot runoff is channeled into these rain gardens for storage to be evapotranspired back to the atmosphere or infiltrated for groundwater recharge.

-- A constructed wetland at the College Settlement Camp in Horsham, PA that manages stormwater entering the Pennypack Creek.
-Stormwater runoff is channeled to three basins where it fills up ponds and promotes an ecological management technique.
-A diverse population of wetland-loving amphibians, reptiles, birds, and insects make their home in this habitat!
+- Two retention basins and one detention basin at the College Settlement Camp in Horsham, PA that manage stormwater prior to discharging at the headwaters of Pennypack Creek.
+Stormwater runoff is channeled to three basins and stored as a permanent water surface, promoting ecological function.
+A diverse population of amphibians, reptiles, birds, and insects make their home in this habitat.
+A real-time controls (RTC) system is used to enhance the performance of stormwater control measures (SCMs) by dynamically adjusting outflows in response to changing environmental conditions.

-- We monitor a variety parameters at College Settlement, the rain gardens at Jenkintown Creek, and the bioswales at Naylor's Run.
-Through weather station instrumentation, we monitor rainfall, temperature, solar radiation, wind speed, barometric pressure, and humidity.
-Within the GSI's, we observe soil moisture and water levels.
-All of these parameters are logged in 5 minute intervals and uploaded every 15 minutes to this website.
+- Various parameters are monitored at the research sites (College Settlement, Jenkintown Creek, and Naylors Run).
+Through weather station instrumentation, a range of parameters including rainfall, temperature, solar radiation, wind speed, barometric pressure, and humidity are monitored.
+Within the GSI, soil moisture and water levels are observed.
+All of these parameters are logged in 5-minute intervals and stored every 15 minutes in an onsite data logger.
 Additional monitoring focuses on the quality of water in which these systems operate, observing nutrient concentrations, pH, conductivity, and any solids found in the waters during baseflow and storm conditions.